Veterinary Assistant and Vet Tech Schools

 Veterinary assistants do not require licensing or certification.
 However, a voluntary certification called Approved Veterinary Assistant is available from the National Association of Veterinary Technicians in America (NAVTA).
 You must complete a NAVTA-approved training program in order to qualify for the exam.

-Most states require licensing, registration, or certification for veterinary technicians.
+Most states require licensing, registration, or certification for veterinary technicians and technologists.
 Vet techs generally must earn at least an associate degree in veterinary technology and pass official exams, which usually include the Veterinary Technician National Exam (VTNE) and sometimes a state exam.
 Depending on your state, official designations for vet techs who pass the exams include Licensed Veterinary Technician (LVT), Registered Veterinary Technician (RVT), or Certified Veterinary Technician (CVT).

-Credentialed vet techs are also often required to take a certain number of continuing education courses every year in order to keep their expertise up to date.
+Licensed, registered, and certified vet techs are also often required to take a certain number of continuing education courses every year in order to keep their expertise up to date.

 Education & Training FAQs